Fire and rescue services

 More information:

-Air pollution levels in Kuwait can spike to dangerous levels in the winter months, October to February.
-It can increase the risk of breathing problems.
+Air pollution levels in Kuwait are often at dangerous levels, increasing the risk of breathing problems.

 Dust and sandstorms can be severe and occur throughout the year.